electronicayciencia/wPi_soft_i2c/README.md

 You will need to install Gordon's WiringPi library first.

-Download soft_i2c.c and soft_i2c.h and place them in your project directory.
+Download soft_i2c.c and soft_i2c.h and place them into your project directory.

 If you are willing to use pins 8 and 9, notice these are hardware enabled I2C pins.
 So please make sure you unloaded i2c kernel modules before using these routines.